reima-ecom/reima-theme/README.md

 - Hugo static site generator for building the site
 - Web components aka custom elements for much of the client-side functionality (such as the cart)

+## Performance

+This theme is design to be blazingly fast.
+It should easily pass the [web vitals](https://web.dev/vitals/) test.
+It's optimized for modern browsers (cleaner and better performing code), but makes no assumption of this.
+Furthermore, [accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) and [semantic document markup](https://www.google.com/search?q=semantic+html) are a priority.
+These are the main performance principles to use:

+### Properly size images

+Images are arguably the most important part of a web page to optimize, at least when it comes to network traffic.
+You can deliver the rigth resolution with `srcset` and the right format with `source`.
+But the most important and most easily forgotten part about this is the `sizes` attribute on images.
+It tells the browser what size to consider from `srcset`.
+Without this the browser considers the entire viewport as the width for choosing an image to load.

+The `sizes` attribute is extremely important.
+Consider three images that are shown in a 900px wide container side-by-side.
+Each image is 300 (CSS) pixels wide.
+Let's say the whole viewport is 1400px wide with a DPR of 2.
+That means that the image is selected based on a width of 2800px.
+But we only need a 600px wide image.
+The difference is massive - the requested image is almost 22 times too big.
+Read that again: it's 22 times too big!

+> The `sizes` attribute should *always* be used.
+(Unless the image is always 100vw wide, of course.)

+Another very useful tool in the image optimization toolbox is the use of [client hints](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints).
+Using client hints, it's possible to serve exactly the right resolution to every user.
+(This is of course not very practical from a caching perspective, but still.)
+Not only that, images can be varied based on the network connection and `save-data` header as needed.
+This has a nice side-effect of making the code easier, because now `srcset` is not needed anymore.
+So instead of developers choosing the right images for the `srcset`, they can devote all their time to get `sizes` right.

+> Use client hints and server-side image processing for optimal performance.

+### Lazy load below-the-fold images

+Images below the fold should be lazy loaded.
+This is possible via the native `loading=lazy` attribute, but it needs a JS polyfill, because it's at the time of writing not universally supported (damn Safari!).
+Above the fold, images should be loaded semi-eagerly with `loading=lazy` but with the `src` set as well.
+(In contrast to the polyfill, which is loaded at the end of the page.)

+> Use `loading=lazy` and Javascript lazy loading

+### Make it usable on every device

+Usable on every device means every device indeed.
+It means usable on older versions of mobile Safari, usable on IE, usable on Opera Mini, and usable even on the text-based [Lynx browser](https://lynx.browser.org/).
+This *does not*, however, mean that we need polyfills for every device, and post-css autoprefixers and such.
+Because usable is not the same as optimal.

+The first and arguably most important part of this is: the main flow (happy path?) of the site should work without Javascript.
+This enables us to [optimize for modern browsers](#optimize-for-modern-browsers), because we know that the most important features will work when our Javascript is not supported or turned off completely.

+The other part is: the site should work without most CSS features, and even without CSS at all.
+For instance `grid` layout can be used, but make sure the site looks ok without it.
+Make sure the site looks ok without CSS as well (e.g. link to skip to main content at the top, images with sane default dimensions, etc).

+> Be aggressive with new features, but make the site progressively enhanced.

+### Lazy load below-the-fold CSS

+Below the fold CSS can be lazy loaded.
+Here it's important to create good CSS bundles and cache those efficiently.
+For instance, non-critical global CSS should be in one file with a long cache duration.
+That way subsequent page loads will be fast.
+Thanks to HTTP/2 (?), each component used on a page can have its own CSS file.
+In practice, this means:

+- Internalize all critical CSS related to the main layout
+- Internalize the CSS of the first few components of a page
+- Create one CSS bundle for all "global" layout CSS
+- Create one CSS file for each module
+- Cache CSS files with efficient caching

+Remember that the fold can be in very different places for different users.
+Some might have the browser next to another window, and some might even have the whole screen in portrait mode.
+Test without the external styles, and always, always try to avoid layout shifts.

+> Internalize critical CSS, lazy load the rest with efficient browser caching

+### Optimize for modern browsers

+Since we are making the site [usable without Javascript](#make-it-usable-on-every-device), we can focus on making it pixel-perfect for modern browsers.
+While this includes both CSS and JS (and HTML in a lesser degree), we'll focus on JS here.

+A very good way to ensure JS capabilities is to use `type=module`.
+Using this we know that browsers executing JS will support at least ES2015, including Promises, fetch, and so on.
+Other features can just fail - we still have the no-JS fallback.

+This means we should avoid using polyfills, because the small amount of users needing them can just use the site without JS.
+However, some important features are still not universally supported, so polyfills are ok in some cases.
+For instance smooth scrolling is still not available in Safari, and IntersectionObserver came in pretty late.

+Using progressive enhancement, we can enhance the experience of the majority of users while ensuring a working experience for the few on legacy browsers.

+> Avoid polyfills and instead make JS features progressively enhanced

+### Use web workers where appropriate

+When you don't need the DOM, consider using web workers for your computing.
+However, this is quite a new approach and doesn't affect load times very much if sane Javascript loading is used.
+But worth keeping in mind.

+## Multilingual sites

+Multilingual sites need to have their [locales specified in the site config file](https://gohugo.io/content-management/multilingual/#configure-languages).
+Also, you need a separate i18n file for non-English languages (also applies to sites that are not multilingual but where the language is not English).
+Furthermore, some site settings found in the `data` directory have language-specific content (e.g. announcements and menu).
+These files should have a language-specific version named `datafile.locale.ext`, e.g. `announcements.fi.yaml`.

 ## Folder structure

 The folder structure mostly follows the default Hugo folder structure with CSS and JS files handled a bit differently.